TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 One big factor is compensation.
 The person making the offer usually has discretion to bump it up a bit (maybe $5k in Silicon Valley, probably less elsewhere) without asking their manager, so it's often a good idea to negotiate the first offer.
 Maybe you're negotiating salary, vacation, relocation bonuses, or personal project status.
 It doesn't matter, your position is a whole lot better while you're holding that offer.

 What's the best thing you can do?
 GET ANOTHER OFFER!
 There's nothing nearly as good when negotiating as another offer from another company which gives you the ability to walk away.
-Take advantage of this!
+You shouldn't be shamelessly callous and capitalistic about it (the goal isn't to piss off everyone who gave you offers), but do take advantage of this!

 Not only that, but remember all those companies that dragged their feet and you hadn't heard back from?
 Send every one of them (who you are realistically interested in) an email explaining that you have an offer and need to make a decision relatively quickly.
 See if that doesn't help them speed you along in the process and maybe get you that other offer.
 As soon as you have an offer to work with, you suddenly have all that social proof you never had before since you haven't worked anywhere else.
 Use it.